bashrc2/epicyon/README_roadmap.md

 There is some indication that W3C may add E2EE to the ActivityPub spec.
 If they do this then consider the best way to add it.
-It may mean giving up on the "no javascript" policy, or it could be comething only usable via a C2S client. https://github.com/swicg/activitypub-e2ee
+It may mean giving up on the "no javascript" policy, or it could be something only usable via a C2S client. https://github.com/swicg/activitypub-e2ee